 The Coverage of DPS

 When you’re insured under DPS, you’ll be covered for a maximum of $70,000 up to age 60.
 The maximum sum assured then reduces to $55,000 for members age 60 to 65.

 - Total and Permanent Disability

-But if any of insured events happen before that, there will be a payout to the insured member or their families.
+The coverage ends after age 65, but if any of insured events happen before that, there will be a payout to the insured member or their families.